Noise-corrected GRPO: From Noisy Rewards to Unbiased Gradients: Preliminaries on the Noiseless Case

 \end{theorem}

-From this recursion, we can derive the following key property of GRPO: In the noiseless case,it is guaranteed to improve upon the reference policy \( \pi_{ref} \) at every step: \begin{proposition}[Monotonic improvement] For all \(k\), the following inequality holds:
+From this recursion, we can also derive the following key property of GRPO: In the noiseless case, it is guaranteed to improve upon the reference policy \( \pi_{ref} \) at every step:

-\end{proposition} In summary, the noiseless GRPO algorithm possesses strong theoretical guarantees, including a closed-form update and monotonic improvement over the reference policy.
+\begin{proposition}[Monotonic improvement] For all \(k\), the following inequality holds: $ p_{\pi_k}(q) > p_{\mathrm{ref}}. $ \end{proposition} In summary, the noiseless GRPO algorithm possesses strong theoretical guarantees, including a closed-form update and monotonic improvement over the reference policy.
 Next, we will see how these properties are affected by reward noise.